Lee-Ann Chae

 “Solidarity and Justice”

-Manchester Centre for Political Theory (“MANCEPT”), The University of Manchester (virtual), The Uses of Solidarity, September 2021
+Manchester Centre for Political Theory (“MANCEPT”) (virtual), The Uses of Solidarity, September 2021

 Concerned Philosophers for Peace Annual Conference (virtual), Peace and Hope in Dark Times, January 2021